 First question is about the baseline test.
 People often ask: Why do I need to take a baseline and when do I need to take it?

 Well, it's important to know what your negative looks like.
 You'll take a baseline after your period but no earlier than cycle day five.
-Expect it to be negative because at this time in your cycle, PdG levels are naturally low, and keep in mind with the Proov PdG test strips, even a very faint line is a negative!
+Expect it to be negative because at this time in your cycle, PdG levels are naturally low, and keep in mind with the Proov PdG test strips, even a very faint line is a negative when reading by eye!
+(Note the Proov Insight app may have a slightly different interpretation of your test due to the difference in our eyes and computers.)
 And if your baseline negative seems really light, it's often nothing to worry about.
 Baseline negatives come in all shades and you only need to take one every 6 cycles.

 How do I determine my peak day?

 Not to be confused with your LH surge peak, your peak fertility day is defined as the first day you get a positive LH test or observe fertile cervical mucus.
 Use an ovulation test like the Proov LH test that come in the Proov Predict & Confirm Kit to determine your peak fertility day.
 If LH tests don't work for you, we recommend using cervical mucus monitoring or a fertile window tracking device of your choice.

 You will Proov days 7, 8, 9, and 10 after your peak fertility day.
 This is a time in the cycle when PdG levels are expected to be high.
 Ideally, you'll want all four tests to be positive.
 However in some cases, if you get three out of four positives, that's okay too.
 There will be small dips in PdG, which can be totally normal since progesterone fluctuates hour by hour.